 2019 Cuba Mission Details

-Two NWOS surgeons, Dr. Kirk Reichard and Dr. Jonathan Keeve, along with PA David Baca, RN Sarah Miller, Photographer/Videographer Brent Meeske, and Mission Coordinator Erin Myers, joined Dr. Jared Roberts of Operation Walk’s Albany Team in Havana, Cuba in November.
-In just one week, the team will complete over 60 total hip and knee replacements for Cubans suffering from debilitating and painful severe arthritis and other bone and joint conditions.
+Two NWOS surgeons, Dr. Kirk Reichard and Dr. Jonathan Keeve, along with PA David Baca, RN Sarah Miller, Photographer/Videographer Brent Meeske, and Mission Coordinator Erin Myers, joined Dr. Jared Roberts of Operation Walk’s Albany Team in Havana, Cuba.
+In just one week, the team completed joint replacements for forty Cubans suffering from debilitating and painful severe arthritis and other bone and joint conditions.
 Read More About the 2019 NWOS Team Mission Trip to Cuba

 Learn More About Operation Walk